gemtoo/telepirate/README.md

 #### Minimal system requirements:

 Anything that runs Docker and Docker Compose.
 You don't need a VPS and/or public IP, the bot runs well in home networks that are behind NAT.
-Initial building of containers takes a lot of RAM so if you're constrained with RAM, consider adding up to 8GB swapfile.
 Further instructions are tailored to installation on a generic Linux host.
 Basic command line knowledge is expected to follow the guide.

 #### Deployment: